|

 snowshoeing, and is marked with

 Horses are allowed on the THT from May 1st to November 15th.
-Click here for important information about Horses on the THT
+Click here for important information about Horses on the THT.

 In the winter, the trail is groomed for cross-country skiing and snowshoeing.
 Skis or snowshoes are required on the groomed trail.
+Snow Conditions on the Timm's Hill Trail

 Except for the Timm's Hill County Park, the entire trail is on private property.
 The landowners have graciously allowed the trail to cross their property, so it's very important that all trail users respect the trail and the property it crosses.